Multiloop functional renormalization group from single bosons: Conclusion

 \section{Conclusion}

 We have applied the recently introduced SBE formulation of the fRG, which relies on a diagrammatic decomposition in contributions mediated by the exchange of a single boson in the different channels, to the multiloop fRG that resums all diagrams of the parquet approximation.
 We presented the details of the algorithmic implementation for the 2D Hubbard model and provided a systematic analysis of the fermion-boson Yukawa couplings and of the corresponding physical susceptibilities by studying their evolution with temperature and interaction strength, both at half filling and finite doping.
-The comparison with the conventional fermionic implementation shows that neglecting the rest functions, which describe correlation effects beyond the SBE processes, yields a quantitatively accurate description in the weak-coupling regime.
-The quality of this approximation should be considered alongside the fact that the rest functions are significantly more demanding to calculate than the vertices describing SBE processes (i.e., bosonic propagators and Yukawa couplings).
-It should also be stressed that rest function like contributions are still generated throughout the fRG flow in the SBE approximation (see also Ref.~\cite{Fraboulet2022}): this resummation has no counterpart in the conventional formulation solving the parquet equations iteratively while neglecting the rest functions.
-This highlights an important feature of our formalism based on differential equations.
+The comparison with the parquet approximation shows that neglecting the SBE rest functions, which describe correlation effects beyond the SBE processes, yields a quantitatively accurate description in the weak-coupling regime, both at half filling and at finite doping in the studied parameter regime.
+The quality of this approximation should be considered alongside the fact that the SBE rest functions are significantly more demanding to calculate than the vertices describing SBE processes (i.e., bosonic propagators and Yukawa couplings).
+It should also be stressed that rest-function-like contributions are still generated throughout the fRG flow in the SBE approximation (see also Ref.~\cite{Fraboulet2022}): this resummation has no counterpart in the iterative solution of the parquet equations without the SBE rest functions.

-As a result, the SBE formulation of the multiloop fRG provides a promising framework that allows for a substantial reduction of the numerical effort, paving a promising route for future extensions such as the combination with DMFT in the so-called DMF$^2$RG \cite{Taranto2014,Vilardi2019}.
-This could allow to more easily access the nonperturbative regime by means of the multiloop extension of the DMF$^2$RG.
+As a result, the SBE formulation of the multiloop fRG provides a promising framework that allows for a substantial reduction of the numerical effort, paving a promising route for future extensions such as temperature flows for electron-phonon systems~\cite{AlEryani2026b} or the combination with DMFT in the so-called DMF$^2$RG~\cite{Taranto2014,Vilardi2019}.
+The latter could enable access to the nonperturbative regime by means of the multiloop extension of the DMF$^2$RG.